matthew-groth/alfred-spotify-mini-player/known-issues.md

 ## PHP Requirement

-* PHP 5.4.0 or later (shipped by default since Mavericks) is required for authentication.
+* PHP 5.5.0 or later is required for authentication.
 This is because I am using the PHP CLI [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) for Oauth process.
 If you use an older version, there is a [workround](https://github.com/vdesabou/alfred-spotify-mini-player/issues/44#issuecomment-72003149).
 Ask for more details if required.

 ## Mopidy